Imran4424/SwiftProblemNSolution/readme.md

 12.20.
 Write a program that read and display an array of strings with alphabetic order (with case sensitive)

-# 13. Sets, Dictionary, Tuples
+# 13. Swift Collections

+    - Array
+    - Sets
+    - Dictionary
+    - Tuples

 # 14. Function